 The art gallery holds free exhibitions showcasing and celebrating local artists from the NT and Australia in general.

-Exhibitions in the museum are dynamic and carefully curated and provide plenty of fun and interesting displays for visitors of all ages.
+Exhibitions in the museum are dynamic and carefully curated to provide plenty of fun and interesting displays for visitors of all ages.

 You can also visit Sweetheart, a large male saltwater crocodile that gained notoriety in the 1970s for attacking dinghies at a popular fishing spot.